usebasejump/supabase-test-helpers/README.md

 ## Installation
 Copy the contents of `supabase_test_helpers.sql` into the very first alphabetical test in your test suite, such as `00000-supabase_test_helpers.sql`.
 This will ensure that the test helpers are removed after your tests have run.

+## Writing tests
+Check out the docs below for available helpers.
+To view a comprehensive example, check out our [blog tests](tests/04-blog-example.sql).

 ## Contributing
 Yes, please!
 Anything you've found helpful for testing Supabase projects is welcome.
 To contribute: